wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'manifesting its master’s last wish',
     'harvesting materials for its sky palace',
     'who is bound to the place and bored to death',
   ];
+   gen_data['ghostwants'] = [
+    'longs to be properly buried',
+    'seeks revenge on its murderer and their descendents', 'seeks proper credit for a discovery it made when alive', 'wants to experience one last thing through possession', 'longs to be acknowledged and forgiven by its old lover', 'seeks to ruin the person who ruined them',
+  ];
 // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
     </script>